-Process of using an XA Resource Manager Integrating an XA compliant resource manager with OTS managed transactions involves three steps: Setting up configuration variables for the resource manager.
-Application initialization.
+Process of using an XA Resource Manager

+Integrating an XA compliant resource manager with OTS managed transactions involves three steps:

+- 1. Setting up configuration variables for the resource manager. - 2.
+Application initialization. - 3.
 Accessing the database during an OTS transaction.

-Full details are in Chapter 6.
-Resource Manager Configuration Each resource manager used by an application requires configuration.
+Full details are in "Using XA Resource Managers with OTS".

+Resource Manager Configuration

+Each resource manager used by an application requires configuration.
 The configuration is placed in a namespace that is passed to the create_resource_manager() operation during application initialization.
 The minimum configuration is the specification of the resource manager's open-string.
 This is a resource manager specific string that is passed to the xa_open() call and contains sufficient information to create an XA connection to the database.
 For example this can contain user name and password details.

 The following example shows the configuration for an Oracle database using the xa_resource_managers:oracle namespace.
+The thread_model configuration variable specifies scope of an XA connection (either thread or process):

+xa_resource_managers:oracle:thread_model = "PROCESS"; xa_resource_managers:oracle:open_string = "Oracle_XA+Acc=P/SCOTT/TIGER+SesTm=60+SqlNet=osol"

+Application Initialization

-The thread_model configuration variable specifies scope of an XA connection (either thread or process): xa_resource_managers:oracle:thread_model = "PROCESS"; xa_resource_managers:oracle:open_string = "Oracle_XA+Acc=P/SCOTT/TIGER+SesTm=60+SqlNet=osol" Application Initialization Applications using XA resource managers must include the file omg/XA.hh to access the interfaces in the XA module.
+Applications using XA resource managers must include the file omg/XA.hh to access the interfaces in the XA module.
 During application initialization ResourceManager and CurrentConnection objects are created to represent the resource manager being integrated.
 This is done by getting a reference to the Connector object (by passing "XAConnector" to resolve_initial_references()) and calling create_resource_manager():

+'''

 // C++

+...

-CORBA::ORB_var orb =
+CORBA::ORB_var orb = ...

 // Get reference to the XAConnector object.

 CORBA::Object_var xa_connector_obj =

 orb->resolve_initial_references("XAConnector");

 XA::Connector_var xa_connector =

 XA::Connector::narrow(xa_connector_obj);

 // Get XA Connection object for the resource manager.

 XA::CurrentConnection_var current_connection;

 XA::ResourceManager_var rm =

-xa_connector->create_resource_manager("xa_resource_managers:oracle",
+xa_connector->create_resource_manager(

+"xa_resource_managers:oracle",

 xaosw, "",

 current_connection);

+'''

-name, XA switch (xaosw is Oracle's XA switch), open-string and close string as well as flags that affect the behavior of the resource manager.
+The create_resource_manager() operation is passed the resource manager's name, XA switch (xaosw is Oracle's XA switch), open-string and close string as well as flags that affect the behavior of the resource manager.
 It returns a reference to the ResourceManager object and a reference to the CurrentConnection object (as an out parameter).

-Accessing the Database within an OTS Transaction The application code used to read and write to the database is the same as for a normal application with the following exceptions:
+Accessing the Database within an OTS Transaction

+The application code used to read and write to the database is the same as for a normal application with the following exceptions:

-1. Before each access to the database the start() operation must be called on the XA Connection object to associate the connection with the current
+- 1. Before each access to the database the start() operation must be called on the XA Connection object to associate the connection with the current transaction. - 2.
+After the database access the end() operation must be called on the XA Connection object to remove the association with the current transaction. - Resource manager operations related to transaction management such as the embedded SQL operations BEGIN, COMMIT, or ROLLBACK must not be used.

-transaction.

-2. After the database access the end() operation must be called on the XA

-Connection object to remove the association with the current transaction.

--

-Resource manager operations related to transaction management such as the embedded SQL operations BEGIN, COMMIT, or ROLLBACK must not be used.

-The following shows how integration with an XA-compliant database is

-achieved using embedded SQL:
+The following shows how integration with an XA-compliant database is achieved using embedded SQL:

 '''

 // C++

 void AccountImpl::deposit(float amt)

-{

-// Get the coordinator and otid for the current
+// Get the coordinator and otid for the current transaction.

-// transaction.

 CosTransactions::Current_var tx_current = ...

 CosTransactions::Control_var control =

 tx current->get control();

 CosTransactions::Coordinator_var tx =

-control->get_coordinator();
+control->get coordinator();

-CosTransactions::PropagationContext_var ctx =
+CosTransactions::PropagationContext var ctx =

 tx->get_txcontext();

 const CosTransactions::otid_t& otid = ctx->current.otid;

 // Associate current transaction with the XA connection

 // to the database.

-XA:CurrentConnection_var current_connection = ...
+XA:CurrentConnection var current connection = ...

 current_connection->start(tx, otid);

 EXEC SQL BEGIN DECLARE SECTION

 unsigned long acc_id = m_accId;

-float

-balance = 0.0;
+float balance = 0.0;

 EXEC SQL END DECLARE SECTION

 // Get the current balance.

-EXEC SOL SELECT BALANCE
+EXEC SQL SELECT BALANCE

 INTO :balance

 FROM ACCOUNTS

-WHERE ACC_ID = :acc_id;
+WHERE ACC ID = :acc id;

 // Update balance.

 balance += amt;

 EXEC SQL UPDATE ACCOUNTS

 SET BALANCE = :balance

-WHERE ACC_ID = :acc_id;
+WHERE ACC ID = :acc id;

-// Dissociate the current transaction from the XA
+// Dissociate the current transaction from the \ensuremath{\mathsf{X}}\xspace{\mathsf{A}}

 // connection to the database.

 current_connection->end(tx, otid, IT_true);

-}

 '''